awcasella/Simple-Calculator/README.md

     Name: src/Calculator.class
     Java-Bean: True

-To make an executable like, type this:
+Then just save the document.
+To make an jar, type this:

     $ jar cfm app.jar manifest.MF src